-The Traffic Safety Culture Transportation Pooled Fund (TSC-TPF) represents a forum with a vested interest in bolstering the concept and understanding of "culture" in traffic safety while supporting the "Toward Zero Deaths (TZD)"National Strategy.
-TSC-TPF was established by a group of U.S. states led by the Montana Department of Transportation (MDT) through the mechanism of a U.S. Department of Transportation State Planning and Research (SPR) pooled fund program in partnership with the Center for Health and Safety Culture (CHSC) at the Western Transportation Institute (WTI) at Montana State University.
+The Traffic Safety Culture Transportation Pooled Fund (TSC-TPF) represents a forum with a vested interest in bolstering the concept and understanding of "culture" in traffic safety while supporting the "Toward Zero Deaths (TZD)" National Strategy.
+TSC-TPF was established by a group of U.S. states led by the Montana Department of Transportation (MDT) through the mechanism of a U.S. Department of Transportation State Planning and Research (SPR) pooled fund program in partnership with the Center for Health and Safety Culture (CHSC) at Montana State University.